wenzewoo/jetbrains-code-remark/README.md

 The source code is a read-only file, how to add remarks?

-- Use IDEA to open the source code file (note: only read-only source code files are supported for the time being).
+- Use IDEA to open the source code file.

 - Wherever you need it, you can choose one of the following three ways to trigger the Popup pop-up layer and add content.